YSaedi/Laos_Cascading_HydropowerPlants/docs/source/index.rst

 ------------------------------------------------------
 This model is developed based on the `OSeMOSYS_2017_11_08 <https://github.com/OSeMOSYS/OSeMOSYS_GNU_MathProg/blob/AlternateStorageCode/src/osemosys_short.txt/>`_ incluing storage equations that are proper to make relationships inside the cascading HPP model

-Clewsy
+clewsy
 ------------------------------------------------------
-The Laos Cascade HPP is modelled using Clewsy, developed by Taco Niet and Abhishek Shivakumar.
-This software package allows analysts to build and scale-up CLEWs and OSeMOSYS models much faster and more reliable than the manual entry process.
-Clewsy is written in Python 3 and uses pyyaml for reading core model structure file including the main structure of the OSeMOSYS model.
+The Laos Cascade HPP is modelled using clewsy, developed by Taco Niet and Abhishek Shivakumar.
+This software package allows analysts to build and scale-up CLEWs and OSeMOSYS models much faster and more reliable than the manual entry process. clewsy is written in Python 3 and uses pyyaml for reading core model structure file including the main structure of the OSeMOSYS model.
 The following steps explain the process of building cascading hydropower plants model.

-Clewsy as a command-line interface reads the model structure from the input yaml file and generates results as a folder of CSV files.
+clewsy as a command-line interface reads the model structure from the input yaml file and generates results as a folder of CSV files.
 Install clewsy using pip:

 .. code-block:: console